mohhef/ShopifyBackendChallenge/README.md

 ### Getting Started

-I have utilized docker to ease the installtion of the application and to get started quickly.
+I have utilized Docker to ease the getting started with the application.

 Make sure you have installed: